French criminal code: Fundamental interests of the nation

 In 1992, law 92-686 was passed defining "crimes against the nation", adding Book IV to the criminal code.
 (Note: Book IV consists of aticles 410-1 through 450-5 of the criminal code.)

 There are subdivided into vital, strategic, and force or power interests.
 (Note: The three types of interests: vital (Intérêts vitaux), strategic (stratégiques), and force or power interests (de puissance).)

 Vital interests include territorial integrity, unfettered exercise of French sovereignty, and protection of its citizens.
-Stragetgic interests include maintaining a peaceful Europe and surroundng area, including the Mediterranean, as well as regions affecting the French economy.
+Stragetgic interests include maintaining a peaceful Europe and surrounding area, including the Mediterranean, as well as regions affecting the French economy.
 France's power interests come from its role as a permanent member of the UN Security Council and its nuclear arsenal.

 In response to the Paris attacks of January 2015, the French legislature passed a law on 24 July 2015 improving the capabilities of the government to gather and act on intelligence in certain areas, and created a new agency, the Committee for Oversight of Intelligence Gathering Techniques (Commission nationale de contrôle des techniques de renseignement, CNCTR) to oversee it.
 Under the law, requests for data gathering for intelligence purposes must be approved by the Prime Minister.

 The 2015 law added to the concept of the Fundamental Interests of the Nation, measures which allow intelligence agencies to gather data for areas within the scope defined.
-Areas considered as belonging to the fundamental interests include: national defense, major foreign policy initiatives, major economic, social, and industrial interests, anti-terrorism programs, immediate threats to public order, organized crime, and proliferation of weapons of mass desctruction.
+Areas considered as belonging to the fundamental interests include: national defense, major foreign policy initiatives, major economic, social, and industrial interests, anti-terrorism programs, immediate threats to public order, organized crime, and proliferation of weapons of mass destruction.
 There has been pushback from civil liberties groups that the powers are ill-defined, and too broad to fit within European guidelines and too vague to be able to determine what is covered by the law.